aaronbembenek/making-formulog-fast/artifact/README.md

 The server will have the same structure and content as the x86 Docker image.
 The script for running the full set of experiments is `scripts/full_eval.sh`.
-Please edit it (with `vim` or `nano`) to configure the experiment to your liking (e.g., number of trials, which benchmarks to run); see the script for more information on how to do this.
+Please edit it (with `vim` or `nano`) to configure the experiment to your liking.
+We recommend adjusting three dimensions:

+- the number of trials per configuration (default: 10)
+- the timeout per trial (default: 30 minutes)
+- the benchmarks to run (default: all)

+See the script for more information on how to change these settings.
+We do not recommend changing which modes are run (e.g., `compile`, `compile-unbatched`, ...), as our data analysis script can break if not all modes are present; furthermore, our data analysis script assumes at least one benchmark is run per case study.

-When modified to run a single trial of every configuration (and the default timeout of 30 minutes), it takes 12-14 hours to complete.
+When modified to run a single trial of every configuration (and the default timeout of 30 minutes), the experiment takes 12-14 hours to complete.
-By our calculations, if you were to run a single trial of every configuration with a timeout of 10 minutes, it would take 8-10 hours to complete.
+By our calculations, if you were to run a single trial of every configuration with a timeout of 10 minutes, it would take 7-9 hours to complete.

 Once you have configured the experiment to your liking, run it with this command: